 It cannot be denied, backpacks are big business.
 Great for long trips or day use, better for your back and spine, and transportable anywhere!
 Which is more than we can say for wheelie cases.
 Yes, the backpack is the reserve of those with wanderlust, and a desire to change the world.
-And with all eyes seemingly on how to live a more ethical and sustainable life, it is worth checking out some reputable companies that make insanely good products, and give back to both communities and customers.
+And with all eyes seemingly on how to live a more ethical and sustainable life, it is worth checking out some reputable companies that make insanely good products using recycled materials to the greatest possible extent, and give back to both communities and customers.

 We will talk design and size, eco friendly materials, fair trade practices and—perhaps most importantly—durability!
 Combining all of these important factors to bring you a complete understanding of what you really need.
 Whether you’re out to the shops, out for the day, or hitting the road for a while, we will bring confidence to your next purchase.
 And a warm glow to your heart, knowing you are in ethical hands.